 Race Officials can not be Jury members.

-The U.I.M.
-Commissioner appointed to the event is a full member of the Jury.
+The appointed UIM Commissioner(s) to the event is (are) full member(s) of the Jury.

-In an event comprising races of several classes there may be a different Jury for each class.
+In an event comprising races of several classes, it is possible to keep any authorized jury member to adjudicate on any matter of the jury, irrespective of the class he/she happens to represent.